meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## What is properties-driven development?

-As mentioned in the introduction, properties-driven development is essentially test-driven development in the context of property-based testing.
+As mentioned in the introduction, properties-driven development is essentially _test-driven development_ in the context of _property-based testing_.
 Test-driven development asks us to think what our code should do and put that into a test.
 Property-based testing asks us to formulate that test in terms of _properties_.

 For example, assume we're writing code for converting a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) into a [JSON](https://en.wikipedia.org/wiki/JSON) array.
 Instead of jumping into writing a CSV parser, test-driven development asks us to come up with test cases.
 Here's an example input: